 Once you have this information, you can personalize your messages and build a closer rapport with your target audience.
 Over time, this will help you build a high level of trust and familiarity, greatly increasing the propensity of a first-time buyer to become a loyal customer.

 Trying to find out all different things about your customer within a few clicks using email or other channels isn’t easy, which is why messenger is so awesome at segmenting and tracking your customers.

 Nurturing leads is an important part of an online strategy, but is a time-consuming process.
 By allowing you to gather specific information, it makes it easier to create personalized messages for customers who are at the top, middle, or bottom of your sales funnel and guide them through their journey.

 The information gathered can also be used to split-test personalized messages and see which ones work best.

 Harnessing the Power of Facebook

-With over 2 billion active Facebook users and growing, Facebook is more than a big enough market to start with, eventually it will be ideal to expand to other messaging apps.
+With over 2 billion active Facebook users and growing, Facebook is more than a big enough market to start with, eventually, it will be ideal to expand to other messaging apps.
 Talk to your social media consultants to learn more about this.

 Transforming Conventional Communication Channels

 Chatbot marketing is the future, and early movers will hold the advantage by making use of this technology to gain a significant edge over their competitors.
-Just as in 2003, when business owners were unsure whether email would be popular or not, the early innovators saw the opportunity, invested in the channel and leveraged it to build billion-dollar companies.
+Just as in 2003, when business owners were unsure whether email would be popular or not, early innovators saw the opportunity, invested in the channel, and leveraged it to build billion-dollar companies.

 Business owners and marketers who are serious about growing their businesses should be wary of ignoring chatbots.
-Instead, this is your chance to get in on opportunity before the market gets saturated and your competitors become aware of the benefits of using the technology to their advantage.
+Instead, this is your chance to get in on an opportunity before the market gets saturated and your competitors become aware of the benefits of using the technology to their advantage.